Top 6 Signs of Celiac Disease

 Industrialized microbes and modern birth methods, such as Caesarean section (C-section) can drastically affect what types of microbes populate the gut.
 This is because in a C-section, the infant does not pass through the vaginal tract and misses out on all of mom’s native bacteria.
 Instead, whatever bacteria happen to be floating around in the environment and on peoples’ skin will populate the newborn’s gut.
 A number of immune-related disorders have been associated with C-section birth.9,10,11

 Inoculating the gut with beneficial bacteria can heal the lining of the gut and support a healthy immune response.

 - Protect the gut lining.

-- Repair damaged or inflamed areas within the gut.
-(8)
+- Repair damaged or inflamed areas within the gut.12

-- The Body Ecology Core Program is equipped with all the tools you need to create a thriving microbial community in your gut.
+- The Body Ecology Core Program is equipped with helpful tools to create a thriving microbial community in your gut.